tannerdolby/eleventy-plugin-metagen/README.md

 > Note: I recommend using the `metagen` shortcode for `HTML` pages that don't rely on data from front matter, global data or eleventyComputed in the `<head>`.
 One example of the current limitations occur when using [Pagination](https://www.11ty.dev/docs/pagination/).

-Since the pages are being generated from a single layout or template file, I use `<meta property="og:url" content="{{ page.url }}">` to provide the correct URL even if the filename changes.
+Since the pages are being generated from a single layout or template file with Pagination, I use `<meta property="og:url" content="{{ page.url }}">` to provide the correct URL even if the filename changes.
 This is a clear example of where you would keep the `<meta>` tags that need template variable data `{{ data }}` and use `metagen` for any remaining tags until this functionality is supported.

 ## Maintainers
 @tannerdolby